Skip to main content

 Him is a real melting pot of elements, some that work, some that don't.
 The film keeps a good sense of mystery around the exact relationship between the centre pair for most of the runtime.
 Is White mentor or rival?
 Does Cam already see himself as his host's superior?
 What exactly is going to happen at the end of the week?
 It doesn't, however, do a very good job of escalating the tension as the days go by.
 It's more a collection of incidents than a steady build and the climax feels like it comes out of nowhere.
 Said finale is also a little undercooked and basic, although it is fairly satisfying in a visceral way.

 Missteps can be overlooked though, when a movie has this much personality.
 Cam's sense of unease and confusion is palpable throughout as he sees mysterious figures and is continually injected with "the good stuff" by White's live in doctor, and his recent brain injury means the viewer can't be certain how reliable his interpretation of events is.
-The idea that sports teams are the modern iteration of ancient cults contrasts starkly with the clean, minimal, futuristic look of the facility most of the film takes place in, giving the film a unique feel.
+The idea that sports teams are the modern iteration of ancient cults contrasts starkly with the clean, minimal, futuristic look of the facility most of the movie takes place in, giving the film a unique feel.
 This is heightened by the directing, which is pushed into overdrive, with x-ray filters, bold colours and machine gun of different camera techniques.
 It's a bold and immersive approach, but bound to be off putting to some.

 While the stylistic choices may be divisive, the central performances can't be argued with.
 Tyriq Withers was as flat as everyone else in the insipid "I Know What You Did Last Summer" remake earlier this year, but he steps it up significantly here.
 It's a tricky role that requires him to sell a lot with dialogue and subtle expressions and he walks the line between in over his head awe and fanatical determination well.
 The big performance belongs to Wayans.
 Like all good comic actors, and think what you will of some of his output, Wayans is a very good comic actor, he can do serious just as easily.
 White is a fast talking fountain of slightly sinister motivational quotes and the steely focus that has kept him at the top is always evident.
 Beneath that, there is a sadness, perhaps at his time coming to end, maybe remorse at Cam being fed into the meat grinder.
 Throughout it all, Wayans imbues him with a sense of humanity that keeps the performance on an even keel.